-- 1. To maintain their registration in good standing with the College of Alberta Psychologists, if applicable.
-We understand that not all residents will seek provisional status with the College of Alberta Psychologists. - 2.
-To self-report to their supervisor and the Director of CCS any conduct or unusual incident which may give rise to a complaint against them or otherwise may become the subject of investigation.
+To maintain their registration in good standing with the College of Alberta Psychologists, if applicable.
+We understand that not all residents will seek provisional status with the College of Alberta Psychologists.

+- To self-report to their supervisor and the Director of CCS any conduct or unusual incident which may give rise to a complaint against them or otherwise may become the subject of investigation.
 The Dean of Students may suspend their appointment pending the outcome of any investigation. - 3.
 To comply with all regulations and policies of the University of Alberta and CCS as may be amended from time to time.

-In accordance with the Temporary Librarian, Administrative and Professional Staff (TLAPS), the residency contract may be terminated by the University of Alberta at any time prior to the expiry of the designated term:
+The residency contract may be terminated by the University of Alberta at any time prior to the expiry of the designated term: